conley31/reservoir-planning-tool/README.md

 - `util/polygons.js`: Function to retrieve the id of a polygon given coordinates
 - `views/`: EJS templates to be used in the website
 - `tests/`: Test scripts for components inside of TDPAlg.js

+## Creating New Legends
+ Currently the implementation of legends loads in a static unique image for each individual map.
+We created these legends after analyzing the data to find the best fit for each result.
+However, if the database is ever significantly changed these legends may no longer be accurate representations of the numbers, so here are a few easy steps to create your own:
+  1. Save the legend template we have provided.
+It can be found in the public folder under the name 'legend template.png'.
+  2. Open the template in an image editor of your choice, and insert text aligned with the color boxes.
+The colors of the boxes can also      be easily changed with the use of a Fill tool.
+  3. Upload your newly created legend to the public folder.
+  4. Navigate to style.css in the public folder, find the legend for the result you're changing and insert your image's name inside the      background: url() line.
+  Your legend should now be inside the application and fully functional.